azazelcodes/phyngers/README.md

 # WHAT IS THIS

-A lil project ive been working on to detect fingers and do sumthin just modified Hand Detection code by some tutorial + my ideas
+A lil project ive been working on to detect fingers and do sumthin; just modified Hand Detection code by some tutorial + my ideas